realsaifkhann/Sales-Dashboard-of-the-year/README.md

 🔹 Overview

-The Sales Dashboard of the Year is an interactive Power BI report designed to analyze and visualize sales performance using a Kaggle dataset.
+The Sales Dashboard of the Year is an interactive Power BI report designed to analyze and visualize sales performance using a dummy dataset.
 It provides a comprehensive overview of business metrics, enabling stakeholders to monitor revenue, profitability, and operational efficiency.

 The dashboard transforms raw transactional data into meaningful insights through dynamic visualizations and KPI tracking.